 You can get from Mestia to Zugdidi by mashrutka.
 The ride takes about 3 to 4 hours and costs 20 GEL.
 The mashrutka drops you off at the train station.

 If you have the time and you really want to go hardcore, you can always take a mashrutka from Mestia to Tbilisi (12 hours!).

 First, you get the mashrutka from Mestia to Zugdidi (20 GEL, 3 to 4 hours).
 You get off at the bus station in Zugdidi where you take a direct mashrutka to Tbilisi.
 This journey takes about 9 hours and costs 30 GEL.

 Learn more about the traditional Georgian food in : 10 delicious dishes of the Georgian cuisine!

-This travel route is made for adventurers and outdoor lovers who love to hike and explore off-the-beaten-track destinations in Georgia.
+This Georgia travel route is made for adventurers and outdoor lovers who love to hike and explore off-the-beaten-track destinations in the country.